ThomasBernard03/Simple.Http/README.md

 ## Installation 💿

-You can install the last version of the package with the command ```dotnet add package Simple.Http```.
-You can install it manualy in your IDE nuget package manager by searching Simple.Http.
+You can install the latest version of the package with the command ```dotnet add package Simple.Http```.
+You can also install it manualy in your IDE with the nuget package manager by searching Simple.Http.

 ## Getting started 🚀

-If you use dependency injection you can register the service thanks his interface IHttpService.
+If you're using dependency injection you can register the service thanks to the IHttpService interface.
 Or, you can use the service manualy by creating a new instance of HttpService.

 After this you can use the library.

 ```C#
 var simpleHttpResult = await simpleHttpService.SendHttpRequest(url, HttpMethod.Post, body);
 ```
-Here we sent an HttpRequest on the route : url with the method Post and a body.
-In simpleHttpResult we obtain a result formatted :
+Here we sent an HttpRequest on the route : url with a Post method and a body.
+In simpleHttpResult we obtain a formatted result :
 ```C#
 public class SimpleHttpResult
 {